-1Where a country has defined 'forests' as including mangroves.
+Where a country has defined 'forests' as including mangroves.
 Carbon removal and storage rates: 'Global Significance of Mangrove Blue Carbon in Climate Change Mitigation' (2020) Sci.

-2Apple has created a USD200 million fund for mangrove carbon credits that aims to remove a least 1 million tCO e annually.
-3'Canadian estimate.
-'Carbon Stocks and Accumulation Rates in Salt Marshes of the Pacific Coast of Canada' (2018) Biogeosciences; 'A blueprint for blue carbon: toward an improved understanding of the role of vegetated coastal habits in sequestering CO, '(2011) Frontiers in Ecology and the Environment, 'Carbon sequestration by Australian tude marshes' (2017) Scientific Reports.
-4'What is Blue Carbon (2021)' US National Oceanic and Atmosphere Administration; Frontiers in Ecology and the Environment.
-Contribution of Seagrass Blue Carbon Toward Carbon Neutral Policies in a Touristic and Environmentally-Friendly Island' (2020) Frontiers in that among Amore Administration; Frontiers in Ecology and the Environment.
-Contribution of Seagrass Blue Carbon Toward Carbon Neutral Policies in a Touristic and Environmentally-Friendly Island' (2020) Frontiers in the atmosphere?'
+Apple has created a USD200 million fund for mangrove carbon credits that aims to remove at least 1 million tCO_e annually.

+Canadian estimate.
+'Carbon Stocks and Accumulation Rates in Salt Marshes of the Pacific Coast of Canada' (2018) Biogeosciences; 'A blueprint for blue carbon: toward an improved understanding of the role of vegetated coastal habits in sequestering CO_e' (2011) Frontiers in Ecology and the Environment; 'Carbon sequestration by Australian tide marshes' (2017) Scientific Reports.

+What is Blue Carbon (2011) 'US National Oceanic and Atmospheric Administration; Frontiers in Ecology and the Environment.
+Contribution of Seagrass Blue Carbon Toward Carbon Neutral Policies in a Touristic and Environmentally-Friendly Island' (2020) Frontiers in Marine Science.

+Could the ocean hold the key to reducing carbon dioxide in the atmosphere?'
 (2021) UCLA; 'Unlocking Blue Carbon Offsets' (2021) Cleantech Group.